The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Introduction

-The large-scale-structure hypothesis addresses the issue of coherence by invoking the specific viewpoint of the Solar neighborhood within the larger Galaxy.
-We note that in \citet{Bracco2019a}, the $TB$~correlation was modeled only for multipoles $\ell < 25$, whereas \Planck\ results show a non-zero $TB$~signal even at higher multipoles.
+The large-scale-structure hypothesis addresses the issue of coherence by invoking the specific viewpoint of the solar neighborhood within the larger Galaxy.
+We note that in \citet{Bracco2019a}, the $TB$~correlation was modeled only for multipoles $\ell < 25$, whereas \Planck\ results show a nonzero $TB$~signal even at higher multipoles.
 This apparent contradiction could be resolved by recognizing that dust polarization observations do not continuously sample the large-scale magnetic field structure.
 Due to the sparse ISM density distribution, even a low-multipole~(large-scale) feature in the magnetic-field structure could be modulated to higher multipoles~(smaller scales).
 However, this large-scale picture has yet to provide a physical explanation for the origin of the misalignment.

 In this work, we present a novel analysis of both the misalignment angle and the $TB$~correlation, and we introduce a physical scenario that builds on the two aforementioned hypotheses.
-Our interpretation is based on purely geometrical arguments in the context of the multiphase, magnetized ISM in the Solar neighborhood.
-In the following we introduce our assumptions.
-The polarized sky at high Galactic latitudes is determined by the line-of-sight superposition of the magnetic field of the Local Bubble~(LB), a hundreds-of-parsec cavity around the Sun carved by several supernovae~\citep{Pelgrims2020, Zucker2022}, and the Galactic mean field at larger scales.
-The {\HI}~filamentary density structures are considered cold structures of neutral gas compressed on the surface of the LB \citep[e.g.,][]{Inoue2016}, contributing to the majority of the $T$ morphology at high latitude. {\HI}~filaments are statistically aligned with the LB magnetic field, in agreement with expectations from hydro-magnetic turbulence in the ISM.
-The observed misalignment angle, measured as a large-scale effect~($\ell < 20$), is the result of projection effects along the line of sight between the LB field, traced by {\HI}, and its superposition with the mean field, traced by dust polarization, determined by cold and warm ISM phases.
-A different morphology of the LB field with respect to the mean field \citep[e.g.,][]{Alves2018} can imprint large-scale polarization structures connected to both the sign of the misalignment and the $TB$~correlation.
-We support this scenario using multi-wavelength, high-Galactic-latitude observations in polarization including \HI~data, \Planck\ data at 30, 217, and 353~GHz and starlight polarization measurements.
+Our interpretation is based on purely geometrical arguments in the context of the multiphase, magnetized ISM in the solar neighborhood.
+In the following, we introduce our assumptions and briefly describe the physical scenario. \begin{itemize} \item The polarized sky at high Galactic latitudes is determined by the combination of the magnetic field of the Local Bubble~(LB), a hundreds-of-parsec cavity around the Sun carved by several supernovae~\citep{Pelgrims2020, Zucker2022}, and the Galactic mean field at larger scales.

+\item We assumed the gas at high latitudes is a two-phase medium composed of a mass-weighted cold (CNM) and volume-filling warm (WNM) neutral media \citep{Wolfire2003}.
+Dust polarization traces both components, while the {\HI}-filamentary structures, obtained through local spatial filtering of spectroscopic data, only trace the CNM \citep[see also,][]{Clark2019}.